AMANDA VALENTINE | Valentine Valentine

 Shea Steele | Nashville, TN

-A Tennessee native currently based in New York, Steele is a textile designer and fiber artist whose collections fuse striking prints, intricate embellishments, and bold color combinations into an exciting juxtaposition of punk and polish.
+A Tennessee native currently based in New York, Steele is a textile designer whose collections fuse striking prints, intricate embellishments, and bold color combinations into an exciting juxtaposition of punk and polish.

 Garrett Gerson & Jesse Ray Vasquez | Malibu, CA